contao/docs/docs/manual/layout/module-management/website-search.en.md

 ### Search with wildcards

-Maybe you are not only interested in web design, but also in all sorts of other things related to the web, such as web hosting.
+Maybe you are not only interested in web design, but also in all kinds of other things related to the web, such as web hosting.
 That's why you want to find everything that starts with the word "web".
 This is exactly what Contao offers the wildcard search.

-Start a new search and enter "web\*" in the search field.
+Start a new search, and enter "web\*" in the search field.
 The asterisk is a wildcard and stands for any other characters.
 As you can see, this search with 32 hits returns significantly more results than the previous two.
 It now includes words like "web application", "web hosting" or "web technology".

-### Force keywords
+### Force search terms

 Enforcing search terms is a good way to further refine OR searches.
-Let's say you want to find all pages that contain the terms "web", "hosting" or "design" (eight hits), but you are only interested in design related to the web.
+Let's say you want to find all pages that contain the terms "web", "hosting" or "design" (eight hits) but you are only interested in design related to the web.
 The design of industrial products is not relevant for you and should therefore not appear in the results.

-Surely you immediately realized that you can achieve this with two AND searches for "Web Design" and "Web Hosting".
+Surely you immediately realized that you can achieve this with two AND searches for "web design" and "web hosting".
 However, this solution is quite uncomfortable, as the two hit lists must be searched separately and cannot be sorted by a common relevance.

-A better option is to search for "+web hosting design", which means "search for the words 'hosting' and 'design', but only on pages where the word web occurs".
+A better option is to search for "+web hosting design", which means: "Search for the words 'hosting' and 'design', but only on pages where the word web occurs".
 From the plus signContao recognizes that a search term must be included in any case.
 Note that there must be no space between the plus sign and the search term.

-The refined search now returns only five hits.
+The refined search will now return only five hits.

 ### Exclude search term

-Excluding a search term is the counterpart to forcing a search term and ensures that only those pages are found that do not contain a specific term.
+Excluding a search term is the counterpart to forcing a search term and has the effect that only those pages are found which do not contain a certain term.
 In the example above, you have reduced the number of results from eight to five by using the enforcing word "Web".
 If you now exclude the word "Web", you will find exactly the three missing pages.

-Start a final search and enter "-web hosting design" in the search field.
-The minus sign indicates toContao that a search term must never appear on the page.
-Please note that there must not be a space between the minus sign and the search term.
+Start a last search and enter "-web hosting design" in the search field.
+The minus sign tells Contao that a search term must never appear on the page.
+Note that there must not be any space between the minus sign and the search term.

 As expected, the search now returns exactly three hits.

 ## Configuration of the search module

-Now that you know how to use the module in the frontend, we will now briefly explain how to configure it in the backend.
-Open the module administration and select the module "Application - Search Engine".
+Now that you know how to use the module in the frontend, we will now explain briefly how to configure it in the backend.
+Open the module manager and select the module "Application - Search Engine".

-**Default query type:** Here you define whether AND search (find all words) or OR search (find any word) is active by default.
+**Default query type:** Here you can specify whether AND search (find all words) or OR search (find any word) is active by default.

-**Inaccurate search:** If an inaccurate search for e.g. "design" is performed, the search module will return not only pages containing the term "design", but also pages containing the terms "web design" or "designer" (equivalent to a search with wildcards).
+**Inaccurate search:** If an inaccurate search for e.g. "design" is made, the search module will not only return pages with the term "design", but also pages with the terms "web design" or "designer" (corresponds to a search with wildcards).

-**Context range:** When displaying the search results, Contao not only shows the term found, but also the context to the left and right of it.
+**Context range:** When displaying the search results, Contao not only displays the term found, but also the context to the right and left of it.
 Here you can specify how many characters to the right and left of a found term should be used as context.

 {{< version "4.8" >}}

-**Minimum keyword length:** Keywords that exceed the minimum length are ignored in the search results; set to 0 to disable.
+**Minimum search word length:** Search words that exceed the minimum length are ignored in the search results; set to 0 to deactivate.

 **Elements per page:** If you enter a value greater than 0, Contao will automatically wrap the page after this number of search results.